 All councillors except members of the executive may be members of an overview and scrutiny committee.
-However, no member may be involved in scrutinising a decision with which they have been directly involved.
+However, no member may be involved in scrutinising a decision which he/she has been directly involved.
 Each overview and scrutiny committee shall comprise eight Members and shall be politically balanced.